nicklockwood/SwiftFormat/README.md

    swift run -c release swiftformat "$SRCROOT"
    ```

+You can also use `swift run -c release --package-path BuildTools swiftformat "$SRCROOT"` if you need a more complex script and `cd BuildTools` breaks stuff.

 **NOTE:** You may wish to check BuildTools/Package.swift into your source control so that the version used by your run-script phase is kept in version control.
 It is recommended to add the following to your .gitignore file: `BuildTools/.build` and `BuildTools/.swiftpm`.

 ### Using Cocoapods